-- There was a lifted section of curb face on the west side of the tree (see orange arrow). - Some of the larger buttress roots were showing a contact stress response to growing next to the curb face (see red arrows).
+• Some of the larger buttress roots were showing a contact stress response to growing next to the curb face (see red arrow).
 This phenomenon occurs when trees grow in close contact with infrastructure.
 Trunk and root tissues mold, and grow over the infrastructure element providing a level of structural support.
 There may be an increase in failure potential if the infrastructure element is removed or replaced.